 - Mixed Media Exhibitions—exploring the outer and inner, meaning of ‘wild’ and the ethos of living in tune with the rhythms and flow (Dao) of the elements

-- Exploring Ideas Monthly Meet—exploring the insights of different authors at our monthly meet and sharing our own writing in essays and poetry in the Wild Mountain Collective Blog
+- Exploring Ideas—exploring the insights of different authors and our own writing in essays and poetry in the Wild Mountain Collective Blog

 - Alliances and collaborations with like-minded groups and projects across Australia and internationally.